AdamBalski/Trade-analysis/README.md

 spring.mail.properties.mail.smtp.auth=true
 spring.mail.properties.mail.smtp.starttls.enable=true%
 ```
-Also you have to add a `logger` directory and put a file called `logfile` in it.
+Also, you have to add a `logger` directory and put a file called `logfile` in it.

 ---
 #### Done with